zendbit/FlyBee/README.md

 ![alt text](https://raw.githubusercontent.com/zenvarlab/image-asset/master/Screen%20Shot%202018-02-15%20at%2007.29.42.jpg "source")

-inside source folder is just like ordinary python script, contain handler webapplication request and response, the sample is home.py that contain class Home and function index.
-But it's not restricted you can add functional paradigm not class paradigm.
+inside sources folder it just like ordinary python script, contain handler webapplication request and response, the sample is home.py that contain class Home and function index.
+But it's not restricted you can add functional paradigm rather than class paradigm.

 sources/home.py